fhiso/legacy-format/data-model.md

 ### ABBR  {#ABBR}

-A short name of a title, description, or name.
+Abbreviation: a short name of a title, description, or name.

 Contexts
 :   `[SOUR]`.`[ABBR]`